TonyLB/maketheworld/README.md

 Install the [AWS SAM CLI](https://docs.aws.amazon.com/serverless-application-model/latest/developerguide/serverless-sam-cli-install.html) and use it to package, deploy, and describe your application.
 These are the commands you'll need to use:

-First, deploy the permanent storage stack for the world (with fictitious parameters for AppID and AppBranch, since you don't actually have either of those):
+First, deploy the permanent storage stack for the world (with fictitious parameters for AppID, since you don't actually have one of those):
 ```
 aws cloudformation deploy \
     --template-file .\permanentsTemplate.yaml \
     --stack-name (your chosen prefix)PermanentsStack \
-    --parameter-overrides AppID=1234 AppBranch=master
+    --parameter-overrides AppID=(some fiction like '1234', but more random ... it cannot conflict with anyone else in the world)
     --capabilities CAPABILITY_IAM
 ```